Name: Koorabel Kicks

 THOMPSON AND LITT SET TO SCORE

-The TTSC’s Authorised Representative Thompson Thoroughbreds Australia are offering shares in this brown colt by Scissor Kick.
+The TTSC’s Authorised Representative Thompson Thoroughbreds Australia are offering shares in this brown gelding by young sire, Scissor Kick.

-Scissor Kick entered-into covering duties at his owners’ famous property in the Hunter Valley, Arrowfield Stud, in 2016.
-Standing alongside the horses’ sire, Redoute’s Choice (34 Group 1 winners), while his son Snitzel (13 Group 1 winners) looks to build a similar legacy; Not A Single Doubt (eight Group 1 winners) and former stallion Beneteau (two Group 1 winners).
+Scissor Kick entered-into covering duties at his owners’ famous property in the Hunter Valley, Arrowfield Stud, in 2016 standing alongside Australia’s leading sire Snitzel (13 Group 1 winners) and Not A Single Doubt (11 Group 1 winners), son’s of Redoute’s Choice.

-The following, summer Scissor Kick’s campaign began with success in the Group 3 ATC Eskimo Prince Stakes (1200 m.), beating subsequent Group 1 winner Delectation (by Shamardal).
-Scissor Kick then finished a length behind Dissident (by Sebring), Wandjina (by Sniztel) and Chautauqua (Encosta de Lago) when fourth in the Group 1 2015 ATC All Aged Stakes (1400 m.).
+The following summer Scissor Kick began that campaign with success in the Group 3 Eskimo Prince Stakes (1200 m.) beating a subsequent Group 1 winner.
+Scissor Kick finished fourth in the 2015 Group 1 ATC All Aged Stakes (1400 m.) behind the good galloper’s Dissident (by Sebring), Wandjina (by Sniztel) and Chautauqua (Encosta de Lago).

-This colt is out of Simply Put, winner of four of 17-race starts and placed another six times, a winner of three metropolitan races including Moonee Valley in a Fillies and Mares Benchmark 82 (1200 m.), Sandown Lakeside Mares Benchmark 89 (1200 m.) and at Sandown on the Hillside course in a Fillies and Mares Handicap (1300 m).
-By Charge Forward Simply Put ran a gallant second in the 2011 Group 3 Mannerism Stakes over (1400 m.) to go under by less than a length to finish second.
+This colt is out of Simply Put winner of four races from 17-race starts placing another six times.
+A winner of three metropolitan races including a Moonee Valley Fillies and Mares Benchmark 82 (1200 m.), Sandown Lakeside Mares Benchmark 89 (1200 m.) and at Sandown on the Hillside course in a Fillies and Mares Handicap (1300 m).
+Simply Put is by Charge Forward and ran a gallant second in the 2011 Group 3 Mannerism Stakes over (1400 m.) to go under by less than a length.

-Her sire Charge Forward has two Group 1 winners in Headway winner of the 2009 VRC Coolmore Stud Stakes (Registered Name: Ascot Vale 1200 m.) and Response winner of the 2010 MRC Sir Rupert Clark Stakes (1400 m.) and the 2011 SAJC Classic (1200 m.).
-As a broodmare sire the son of Red Ransom daughters have produced eight stakes winners, another four stakes placegetters, with three winners at the highest level including the 2018 Group 1 Ascot Vale Stakes-Sunlight (ex Solar Charged); Estijaab ((ex Response) winner of the Golden Slipper); as well as the 2017 Golden Slipper winner She Will Reign (ex Courgette) and the Group 2 winner Time to Reign (ex Courgette) as well as the Group 3 winner Limestone (ex Limerock).
-As of late February 2019 the horses’ daughters have produced 137 runners for 82 individual winners with earnings more than $14 million.
+Charge Forward has two Group 1 winners in Headway winner of the 2009 VRC Coolmore Stud Stakes (Registered Name: Ascot Vale 1200 m.) and Response winner of the 2010 MRC Sir Rupert Clark Stakes (1400 m.) and the 2011 SAJC Classic (1200 m.).
+As a broodmare sire the horses daughters have produced eight stakes winners, four stakes placegetters, with three winners at the highest level including the 2019 Group 1 VRC Newmarket Hcp, MVRC William Reid and the 2018 VRC Ascot Vale Stakes-Sunlight (ex Solar Charged); Estijaab ((ex Response) winner of the Golden Slipper); the 2017 Golden Slipper winner She Will Reign (ex Courgette).
+The Group 2 winner Time to Reign (ex Courgette) as well as the Group 3 winner Limestone (ex Limerock).

-Once the Horse Racing Syndicate has been formed it will be managed by Thompson Thoroughbreds Australia.
+Once the Horse Racing Syndicate has been formed it will be managed by Dave Thompson from Thompson Thoroughbreds Australia.

 Saturday, February 9th, 2019 is a date Richard Litt will never forget when the former New Zealander made his mark in the Sydney training ranks when Castelvecchio won the Restricted 2YO Listed $2M Inglis Millennium.
 To make the win on his home track that much sweeter was to share the thrill with his wife Laura, the connections of the horse, and with their good friend, Pentathlon gold medallist, Chloe Esposito (Rio Olympics) who has been a loyal supporter since her father taught Richard & Laura’s children to swim at his Casula Swim School.